tarhaida/GOP-chat-assistant/data/HEALTH AND SAFETY POLICY.md

 ## CONSTRUCTION PHASE PLAN

 The client must ensure that a construction phase plan for the project is prepared before the construction phase begins.
 The plan outlines the health and safety arrangements, site rules and specific measures concerning any work involving the particular risks.
-For single-contractor projects that ARK Co-Living Ltd are working on, we will ensure we prepare the plan.
+For single-contractor projects that GOP Co-Living Ltd are working on, we will ensure we prepare the plan.
 For projects involving more than one contractor, it is the principal contractor’s duty.

 ## THE HEALTH AND SAFETY FILE